 - They are one of the most established travel insurance companies, recommended by Lonely Planet and Intrepid.

 - They provide cover for medical expenses, including reimbursements for injuries that happen, and are treated, while you’re traveling.
-They also cover trip cancellation if you’re injured before you go.
+They also provide cover for trip cancellation if you’re injured before you go.

 - 2 plans: Standard and Explorer.
 The Standard Plan covers most basic medical needs and general outdoor activities; the Explorer Plan takes things up a notch – it has a higher coverage threshold, and offers protection for certain extreme sports like shark cage diving and skydiving.